Delicious Salt Reduction

 Why It is Important

-Salt intake in many developing countries is more than twice the World Health Organization (WHO) recommended standard of 5 grams per day, which equates to about 2 grams of sodium per day.
+Salt intake in many developing countries is nearly twice the World Health Organization (WHO) recommended standard of 5 grams per day, which equates to about 2 grams of sodium per day.
 The WHO states that 22% of the world’s population is hypertensive, a condition related to high sodium intake (particularly from salt) and a major cause of premature death worldwide.1, 2

 Our efforts to improve nutrition through the reduction of salt while maintaining or enhancing flavor supports the United Nation’s Sustainable Development Goal #2 for Zero Hunger and #3 for Good Health and Well-being.
 In addition, we are supporting the WHO’s Global Noncommunicable Disease (NCD) Targets to reduce salt/sodium intake by 30% and the prevalence of raised blood pressure by 25%.
 By making it easier for consumers to eat balanced, tasty meals, we aim to decrease undernutrition and ensure healthier lives.